Sedge-Enterprise/bizCopilot/README.md

 ---

 ## 🏗️ Project Overview
-**BizCopilot** is a modern SaaS platform built to streamline business operations.
+**BizCopilot** is a Sedge Enterprise's modern SaaS platform built to streamline business operations.
 It helps users automate repetitive tasks, track key metrics, and manage resources efficiently — all from one intuitive dashboard.

 ---